kristianpennacchia/wordreference.koplugin/README.md

 - Override Dictionary Quick Lookup
   - This will override the dictionary quick lookup feature that is enabled with the KOReader setting `Dictionary on single word selection`.
 If this setting is disabled, then this override will do nothing.
+- Include inflections in lookup
+  - When looking up a word or phrase, its inflections (if available) will be displayed.
 - Auto-Detect languages
   - This will attempt to auto-detect the language of the book and the language used for KOReader, and use this to perform the WordReference lookup.
 - Configure languages